Lyubo, bratsy, lyubo

+"Lovely, Brothers, Lovely" is a Russian and Cossack traditional song.
+The song became popular after the release of the Soviet film Alexander Parkhomenko (1942) where it was performed by Boris Chirkov.

 Synopsis

 The Cossacks (in some versions: Tatars, etc.) led 40,000 horses to the Terek River.
 After the bloody battle, one bank of the Terek is covered by the dead men and animals.
 The fatally wounded hero remembers about his wife, his mother, and his steed.
 Feeling sorrow for the two latter, he mourns his fate.